gh0stintheshe11/Rust-2D-Game-Engine/README.md

 See [Physics Engine Usage](#physics-engine-usage) in [Users Guide](#users-guide) for detailed implementation examples and best practices.

-I'll help update the ECS section of the README with the latest code changes.
-Here's the revised version that reflects the current implementation:

 ### [Entity Component System (ECS)](/src/ecs.rs)

 _The Entity Component System (ECS) is the core architecture of our game engine, implementing a sophisticated hierarchical design with scene management, entity handling, and component organization.
 It uses IndexMap for deterministic ordering and includes advanced features for camera and physics entities._